Documentation

 Style customization is one of the main steps when building a page template and developing storefront components.

-Understand both tools' particularities to make the best decision for your component style without wasting development efforts.
+Get acquainted with the particularities of both tools to make the best decision for the component style without wasting development efforts.

-Also, do not forget to make CSS Handles available for your component users if its distribution is a goal.
-Through Handles, future users will be able to style your storefront component as desired, according to their own specific needs.
+Also, do not forget to make CSS handles available to your component users if distribution at the VTEX App Store is a goal.
+Through CSS handles, future developers can style your storefront component based on their specific needs.

-Check out the documentation on Defining styles to learn about Tachyons, CSS Modules and CSS Handles, as well as their use cases.
+Read the documentation on Defining styles to learn about Tachyons, CSS Modules, and CSS handles, as well as their use cases.

-Another good styling tip is to be careful with the breakpoints on the screen according to devices.
+Another good styling tip is to be careful with the breakpoints on the screen for different devices.
 Remember to set the component style for every possible scenario on the interface!

-The VTEX Styleguide is a go-to document during your style customization.
-The guide is constantly updated by our team and provides useful guidelines in terms of design.
+The VTEX Styleguide is a go-to document during style customization.
+Our team constantly updates the guide and provides valuable design guidelines.

 Engagement

-Finally, the best practice to be adopted by you is to keep up with the VTEX IO platform!
+Finally, the best practice you can adopt is keeping up with the VTEX IO platform!
 Engage with us:

 Contributors